-Industrial Farmhouse Style Reclaimed Barn Wood Table
+DIY Industrial Style Farm Table using Reclaimed Barn Wood

-In our home we build, we paint, we DIY, we compost, we garden, we take chances, we say bad words and build our own table from reclaimed barn wood.
+In our home we build, we paint, we DIY, we compost, we garden, we take chances, we say bad words and build our own farm table from reclaimed barn wood.
 Oh boy.
 Often the ‘team’ projects with hubby and myself lead to bad words, but the end result is always worth the crazy in between.

 Staging/ Home Decor

 Personally, I love my barn wood door backdrop, so I couldn’t resist and bought myself another!
 There were so many to choose from, but they were quite pricey so I had to choose wisely.
+Click here to see how I use my barn doors in staging: The Best Resource Guide for Staging Furniture.

 Back to the table, we decided on three thick slabs to make a decent size table.
 As you can see they weren’t exactly the same size so they needed to be trimmed.